amiya-sur/MSc_Project2023_final_submission/README.md

 # MSc_Project2023_final_submission
-# Groundwater Level Prediction in Carroll County, West Tennessee
+# Advanced Groundwater Level Forecasting in Memphis Aquifer - A Comparative Study of Time Series and Multivariate Analyses

 This repository contains a data science project to develop robust predictive models for groundwater levels (GWL) in Carroll County, West Tennessee.